txt/ase16/doc/review/review2.md

 Your in a bar.
  1. You start of sober.
  2. If you are sober you take a drink
- 3. If You take a drink then there is a 80% chance you get drunk and there is a 20% chance you pass out.
+ 3. If you are drunk and take a drink then there is a 80% chance you get drunk and there is a 20% chance you pass out.
- 4. If you do not take a drink, there is a 50% chance you get sober.
+ 4. If you are drunk and do not take a drink, there is a 50% chance you get sober.
- 5. If you pass out the machine stops
+ 5. If you pass out you obviously stop drinking